 Reading sunglasses are designed to protect your eyes from harmful UV rays and improve your near vision with just one pair of glasses.
-They come in many brands and styles and with plenty of lens types, like polarized and blue light-blocking lenses and progressive or bifocal options.
+They come in many brands and styles and with plenty of lens types, like polarized and blue light-filtering lenses and progressive or bifocal options.

 Reading sunglasses are great for certain outdoor activities, such as gardening and enjoying a good book at the beach.
 Many people find this dual-purpose eyewear much more convenient than switching between reading glasses and sunglasses.

 Reading sunglasses are available with all the same types of specialty lenses as standard sunglasses, including blue-light filtering and polarized lenses.
 Plus, you can choose from progressive, fully magnified or bifocal lenses to ensure clear vision and UV protection for different activities.

 You can find many different brands and styles when you visit your optician, as well as at your local drugstores and department stores and online.
 Reading sunglasses come in all of the most popular frame shapes — from aviator to cat eye to traditional square — and most are nearly indistinguishable from standard sunglasses.

 No matter where you shop, you should have plenty of options in men’s, women’s and universal styles.

 Polarized lenses are specially designed to reduce the glare from sunlight bouncing off of flat surfaces.
 That makes polarized reading sunglasses the perfect choice for enjoying a book at the pool or beach.
 They will sharpen your near vision, eliminate glare from the pages, and even minimize eye strain caused by squinting.